 You must install OpenCV on a PC.
 Please refer to the Installation Manual for more detailed installation steps and images.

-Installation of OpenCV
+Camera Device Initialization

 The steps to initialize the device with the host computer are as follows:

 Connect the one end of USB 3.0 cable to the USB 3.0 connector provided at the back of e-con Systems camera.